tier6tank/doubles/dupfinder/readme.txt

 + (delete OpenFile, ReadFile, CloseFile and replace them by fopen, fread, fclose) (old)
 - adding option -max (max size of files to compare with each other) or -maxbytes (compare max. n bytes of a file)
 + adding IsSameFileFunction (done -> wxWidgets)
-- adding error messages (when finding files, comparing files...)
++ adding error messages (when finding files, comparing files...) (done via wxWidgets)
 + supporting files over 4 GB always?! yes, i do hope so.
 + adding option -f <filename> for output to file? (because unicode chars aren't displayed in windows consoles) unicode output. done